tylershuster/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.6 Sub-Circles

-A Circle may expand its Defined Roles into full Circles, via its Governance Process.
+A Circle may split its Defined Roles into full Circles, via its Governance Process.
 When it does, the new Circle becomes its **_“Sub-Circle”_**, while it becomes the **_“Super-Circle”_** of that new Sub-Circle.

 #### 2.6.1 Modifying Sub-Circles

 A Circle may modify the Purpose, Domain, or Accountabilities on a Sub-Circle.

 A Circle may also move its own Defined Roles or Policies into a Sub-Circle, or move any from within the Sub-Circle into itself.